Akinloluwa-Adedijo/CMPT225/Red Black Trees/readme.md

 Red Black Tree Class

-Implementation a `Red-black tree` template class to store data of any (comparable) type.
+Implementation of a `Red-black tree` template class to store data of any (comparable) type.

 Attributes